dewolfe001/give/README.md

 That's it.
 You're now ready to start development.

+### Development Notes (from dewolfe001

+This code will expand out shortcomings of the existing plugin (no capacity for phone numbers in donor profiles, adding last name sortation, and other improvements).

 ### NPM Commands

 Give relies on several npm commands to get you started: